Delaware Supreme Court: Composition

-As outlined by Article IV of the Constitution of Delaware, Justices of the Supreme Court are appointed by the Governor of Delaware, subject to confirmation by the Delaware Senate and serve a term of office of 12 years.
+As outlined by Article IV of the Constitution of Delaware, Justices of the Supreme Court are appointed by the Governor of Delaware, subject to confirmation by the Delaware Senate.
+The governor selects nominees from a shortlist created by a commission.
+Justices are confirmed for a term of twelve years, and are subject to the same process of re-nomination and re-confirmation upon a term's expiration.
 Additionally, like all the Courts of Delaware, the Supreme Court is subject to a "bare majority" partisanship rule, where no party can control more than three seats on the Supreme Court.

 Current justices

-Composition as of 22 May 2023:
+Composition as of 29 July 2026: